astronights/astronights.github.io/public/content/Experience.md

 - Period: Aug 2020 - Dec 2021
 - Description:
   - Delivered new features and enhancements as a server-side developer on a suite of investor CRM apps.
-  - Streamlined support diagnosis and reconciliation creating an NLP solution, saving 10 hours weekly.
+  - Streamlined support diagnosis and reconciliation creating an NLP solution, saving 10 hours per week.
   - Created a CTF challenge as part of global graduate onboarding to firmwide cloud and data platforms.
 - Badges:
   - Ignite ML Lead - APAC 2021